larajax/docs/turbo/setup.md

 ## Disable Routing

-To disable PJAX routing on a specific page, you may trigger a full reload by including the `turbo-visit-control` meta tag in the head section of the page with the `reload` value.
+The turbo router is disabled by default and must be explicitly enabled using the `turbo-visit-control` meta tag with the `enable` value (see above).
+To disable PJAX routing on a specific page where it was previously enabled, you may trigger a full reload by including the `turbo-visit-control` meta tag in the head section of the page with the `reload` value.
 This will disable the feature for incoming requests only.

 ```html
 <head>